bringauto/mission-module/docs/mission_module.md

 ## Autonomy Device

-After connection, the autonomy device is in state `Idle`.
-The internal state of the Autonomy is driven by
+After connection, the autonomy device is in a state `Idle`.
+The internal state of Autonomy is driven by

-- the received command (e.g., command stops names and the action value),
+- the received command (e.g., the command stops names and the action value),
-- the sensors for car orientation (e.g., some obstacle prevents car from driving).
+- the sensors for car orientation (e.g., some obstacle prevents the car from driving).

 ![autonomy state diagram](images/image.png "Car state diagram")

-The Autonomy keeps in memory the NAME of the next stop (the `nextStop` in the acitivty diagram below), it should drive to (it can be empty).
-This stop is used when calling for change in the internal components of the Autonomy device driving the car.
-The actions taken by the autonomy after receiving command are shown below.
+The Autonomy keeps in memory the NAME of the next stop (the `nextStop` in the activity diagram below), it should drive to (it can be empty).
+This stop is used when calling for a change in the internal components of the Autonomy device driving the car.
+The actions taken by the autonomy after receiving the command are shown below.
 Note the `route` in the command is informative and does not affect the actions.

 ![activity diagram of autonomy receiving command](uml/exported_diagrams/command_activity_diagram.png "Activity diagram of the autonomy receiving command")

 The Autonomy device sends the status of the car to the Mission Module.
-The status contains field `State` with value correspoding to the state of the device (`DRIVE`, `IN_STOP`, `IDLE`, `OBSTACLE`, `ERROR`).
+The status contains a field `State` with the value corresponding to the state of the device (`DRIVE`, `IN_STOP`, `IDLE`, `OBSTACLE`, `ERROR`).

 # Messages